 Kanadalainen opiskelijoiden ja muiden metsäalan henkilöiden joukko vieraili Helsingin yliopiston Hyytiälän metsäasemalla.
 Sain kutsun tulla pitämään vieraille alustus silloin ajankohtaisesta aiheesta ”Biomassan tuotanto – pohjoisten leveysasteiden mahdollisuuksia”.

 1. On renewable energy sources

 The excess of solar energy exists throughout the world.
-The developing countries have the greatest potential, but the industrialized world itself is not lacking opportunities either.
+The developing countries have the greatest potential, but the industrialised world itself is not lacking opportunities either.
 Even the most densely populated countries with a high standard of living, such as the Netherlands or the United Kingdom, consume energy which is equivalent to no more than 1-2 per cent of the energy received from the sun.
-Evidently, a lack of solar energy would not limit activities aimed at utilizing solar radiation.
+Evidently, a lack of solar energy would not limit activities aimed at utilising solar radiation.
 This is also the case in such northern countries like Finland, even in the latitudes beyond the arctic circle.

 Hydropower, wind and biomass are our most abundant renewable energy resources.
 They all are essentially based on a flowing process.
 The flow of water is behind the hydropower.
 The flow of air is behind wind power.
 The flow of photons is behind the photosynthesis and the biomass.

 The water cycle concentrates solar energy in the rivers, and especially in the waterfalls.
 The energy flux density in favourable conditions can be as high as one megawatt per square meter.
 A certain concentration takes place also in the process of wind although the energy flux density is far below that of a waterfall.
 The average velocity of the wind near to the earth’s surface – 5,85 meters per second – produces an effect of 130 watts through one square meter of a vertical wind facing area.